HarshithSuda/CPU-Scheduling-Algorithms/README.md

-# CPU Scheduling Algorithm Simulator in C

-This project provides C implementations of several fundamental CPU scheduling algorithms used in operating systems.
-The simulator is designed to demonstrate how different scheduling strategies manage processes to optimize CPU utilization and minimize waiting times.

-This project was created to solidify the understanding of core operating system concepts, C programming with dynamic memory management, and algorithm analysis.

----

-## 🚀 Features

-* **Four Core Algorithms:** Implements a suite of classic scheduling algorithms.
-* **Randomized Workload Simulation:** Automatically generates **randomized arrival times and burst times** for each process, allowing for the testing and analysis of algorithms under varied and unpredictable conditions.
-* **Performance Metrics:** Calculates and displays key metrics for each process:
-    * Completion Time (CT)
-    * Turnaround Time (TAT)
-    * Waiting Time (WT)
-* **Dynamic Memory Management:** Utilizes dynamic memory allocation to handle a variable number of processes.

----

-## 🧠 Algorithms Implemented

-This simulator includes the following algorithms:

-### 1. First-Come, First-Served (FCFS)
-* **File:** `FIFO.c`
-* **Description:** A non-preemptive algorithm where processes are executed in the order they arrive in the ready queue.

-### 2. Shortest Job First (SJF)
-* **File:** `SJF.c`
-* **Description:** A non-preemptive algorithm that selects the waiting process with the smallest burst time for execution.

-### 3. Shortest Remaining Time First (SRTF)
-* **File:** `SRTF.c`
-* **Description:** The preemptive version of SJF.
-The scheduler always chooses the process that has the shortest remaining burst time.

-### 4. Round Robin (RR)
-* **File:** `Round_Robin.c`
-* **Description:** A preemptive algorithm designed for time-sharing systems where each process is assigned a fixed time slice (quantum) to run.

----

-## 🛠️ How to Use

-### Prerequisites
-You need a C compiler, such as **GCC**, installed on your system.

-### Compilation and Execution
-1. Clone or download the repository to your local machine.
-2. Open your terminal and navigate to the project directory.
-3. Compile the C file for the algorithm you want to run.
-For example, to compile SRTF:
-    ```bash
-    gcc SRTF.c -o srtf
-    ```
-4. Run the compiled executable:
-    ```bash
-    ./srtf
-    ```
-5. The program will prompt you to enter the number of processes you want to simulate.
-    ```
-    enter the number of processes : 5
-    ```
-6. The simulator will then display the scheduling results for each process.
+Operating Systems Algorithm Simulators in C

+This repository contains C-based simulators for three fundamental components of operating systems: CPU Scheduling, Disk Scheduling, and Memory Management.
+These programs were developed to implement, visualize, and analyze the performance of various core algorithms that are crucial for OS efficiency and resource management.

+🚀 Features

+Triple Simulators: Includes separate implementations for CPU Scheduling, Disk Scheduling, and Page Replacement algorithms.

+Wide Range of Algorithms: Covers a comprehensive suite of over a dozen classic OS algorithms.

+Performance Analysis: Calculates and displays key performance metrics for each simulator (e.g., Turnaround Time, Total Head Movement, Page Faults).

+Varied Input Handling:

+The CPU Scheduler uses randomized inputs to simulate realistic workloads.

+The Disk Scheduler and Memory Management simulators use hardcoded request queues for consistent testing and direct comparison between algorithms.

+Efficient C Implementation: Utilizes fundamental C concepts like pointers, dynamic memory allocation, and data structures.

+🧠 Part 1: CPU Scheduling Simulator

+This simulator demonstrates strategies for managing process execution on the CPU to optimize utilization and minimize wait times.

+Algorithms Implemented:

+First-Come, First-Served (FCFS)

+Shortest Job First (SJF)

+Shortest Remaining Time First (SRTF)

+Round Robin (RR)

+Multilevel Feedback Queue: A complex scheduling algorithm that uses multiple queues with different priority levels and scheduling policies, allowing processes to move between queues.

+Performance Metrics Calculated:

+Completion Time (CT), Turnaround Time (TAT), Waiting Time (WT)

+💿 Part 2: Disk Scheduling Simulator

+This simulator demonstrates how to optimize the movement of a disk's read/write head to reduce seek time and improve I/O performance.

+Algorithms Implemented:

+First-Come, First-Served (FCFS)

+Shortest Seek Time First (SSTF)

+SCAN (Elevator Algorithm)

+C-SCAN (Circular SCAN)

+LOOK & C-LOOK

+Performance Metric Calculated:

+Total Head Movement

+💾 Part 3: Memory Management (Page Replacement) Simulator

+This simulator demonstrates virtual memory management techniques by implementing page replacement algorithms.
+The goal is to minimize the number of page faults when a process requests a page that is not in memory.

+Algorithms Implemented:

+First-In, First-Out (FIFO): Replaces the oldest page in memory.

+Least Recently Used (LRU): Replaces the page that has not been used for the longest period.

+Optimal (OPT): Replaces the page that will not be used for the longest period in the future (serves as a theoretical benchmark).

+Performance Metric Calculated:

+Total Page Faults

+🛠️ How to Use

+Prerequisites

+You need a C compiler, such as GCC, installed on your system.

+Compilation and Execution

+Clone the repository.

+Navigate to the project directory in your terminal.

+Compile the desired C file:

+gcc SRTF.c -o srtf_scheduler

+gcc Disk_Scheduling.c -o disk_scheduler

+gcc LRU_Memory.c -o lru_memory

+Run the executable:

+./srtf_scheduler

+./disk_scheduler

+./lru_memory
+`